 Your horse's accommodation will have a massive impact on its health and well-being, and it's up to you to ensure that its living conditions are the best that they can possibly be.
 Two of the most essential things that your horse will always need is a supply of fresh, clean water and a haynet or rack full of hay that it can graze on whenever it fancies.
 Horses are naturally grazing animals, and if your horse is left without something to forage and graze on it can develop a number of health issues, such as Colic.

 A horse's stable should be large enough for them to comfortably lie and roll around in without getting stuck, and they should be given a well-sized bed.
-Beds come in a number of different forms, and before you choose one you should first look into finding out if your horse is allergic to anything that horse beds are made out from.
 Some of the most common bedding materials include:

 Taking care of a horse means that you'll have to manage its bed on a daily basis, but how much work this is will depend entirely on how messy your horse is and which of the following three bed management options you choose to observe: